 Dr. Jeffery Lynn Nicholas : 2002 - 2005

 Jeffery Lynn Nicholas, a native Kentuckian, received his B.A. in philosophy from Thomas More College (in northern Kentucky) in 1993, was the first to complete the new, prestigious M.A. program in philosophy at Virginia Tech in 1995, and received his doctorate in philosophy from the University of Kentucky in 2002.
 His dissertation, "Reason, Tradition, and the Good: Toward a Substantive Concept of Reason for a Critical Theory of Society," merges Frankfurt School critical theory with the Thomistic thought of Alasdair MacIntyre by developing a concept of tradition-constitutive reason informed by the conception of the good in individual traditions.
 Professor Nicholas has presented papers at several conferences, including the Pacific APA and SPEP.
 His interests revolve around questions of liberation, human nature, reason, and society.
 He also works on critical pedagogy (on the college level and for homeschoolers) and promoting consideration of ethical theory for everyday life.
-He is currently a professor at Mt.
-Angel Seminary in St. Benedict, Oregon.
+He is currently an Associate Professor at Providence College.

 Dr. Brett T. Wilmot : 2002 - 2005